Skip to main content

 export function sanitize(json: any): any {

-/* This allows us to maintain stable references whilst dealing with variable values */
+/** Maintain stable references whilst dealing with variable values */

 }